120-mile Paddle, Hike, Swim, and Bike in the Caicos Islands

-In July 2017, the Sea Peptide Salties will be off on another adventure.
+During July 2017, the Sea Peptide Salties were off on another adventure.
 This time to cover 120 miles in the Caicos Islands.
-We will see the islands from the sea as we cover 50 miles as we travel from South Caicos to North Caicos on stand up paddle boards.
-We will camp on a deserted beach in Middle Caicos the first night and one on North Caicos the second night.
+We saw the islands from the sea as we covered 20 miles on stand up paddle boards.

-We will then store our boards and continue on foot as we travel along nine small islands from North Caicos back to Provinciales.
-We will hike when we are on land and swim, carrying our gear behind us on floats, to get from island to island.
+We then stored our boards and continued on foot as we traveled along the island to Provinciales.
+We hiked when we were on land and swam, carrying our gear behind us on floats, to get around the island.

 This will be Erin's sixth adventure, bringing together all of her other adventures into one.
 She was diagnosed with diabetes in 1998 and just celebrated her 20th diaversary.
 She is excited to be traveling out of the country to a place so beautiful to continue to show others how adventure can be used to increase motivation to take amazing care of Type 1 Diabetes.